Best Pit Stops from Kona to Volcano

 Punalu’u Bake Shop

 If you haven’t tried a malasada yet, swing by this bakery on your way to Volcanoes National Park to grab one of these Portuguese-inspired, fluffy, filled donuts.
-The bake shop also carries other things to satisfy your sweet tooth, like macadamia caramel bars, Kings sweet bread, ice cream, frozen drinks and hot cups of Kona coffee.
+The bake shop also carries other things to satisfy your sweet tooth, like macadamia caramel bars, King’s sweet bread, ice cream, frozen drinks, and hot cups of Kona coffee.
 This is also a great place to grab a CD of local, Hawaiian music as radio reception can be very spotty in this area.
+(Restrooms, snacks, souvenirs)

 Volcano Winery

+As your drive from Kona to Volcano comes to an end, you may want to treat yourself to a stop at Volcano Winery.
 Wine sommeliers may not be impressed by the wine quality (volcanic ash and sulfur fumes do not exactly produce ideal conditions for growing grapes) but how often can you say you went wine tasting next to a volcano?
-This cozy winery was the first commercial winery in Hawaii and offers a flight of 8 samples for $8, which includes unique macadamia nut and tea-infused meads.
+Wine tastings are $20 per person and include seven pours of wines from dry to sweet.
+Volcano Winery makes 100% grape wines, plus their best-selling fruit blends and honey meads.
+One-hour vineyard tours are also available for $40 per person.
 This is also a great way to celebrate reaching Volcanoes National Park – you’re less than 5 minutes away!
+(Restrooms, snacks, souvenirs)

 Related Posts